-“Every strand of American music comes directly from Congo Square,” musician and trumpeter, Wynton Marsalis once said of this national treasure – the historic birthplace of jazz and Rhythm-‘n’-Blues.
-Situated in what is now the Louis Armstrong Park [left] in Tremé, the oldest African American neighborhood in the tricentennial city of New Orleans – at 2.35 acres, today Congo Square measures approximately half of what it was in its heralded 19th century years.
+“The bloodlines of all important modern American music can be traced to Congo Square,” musician and trumpeter, Wynton Marsalis once said of this national treasure – the historic birthplace of jazz and Rhythm-‘n’-Blues.
+Situated in what is now the Louis Armstrong Park in Tremé, the oldest African-American neighborhood in the tricentennial city of New Orleans – at 2.35 acres, today Congo Square measures approximately half of what it was in its heralded 19th century years.

 In 1724, France’s Louisiana colony had adopted a less stringent Code Noir [Black Code] than that enforced by the British – e.g. compulsory Christianity and the suppression of any cultural expression, including music – to contain Africans in their American colonies.
 (Later Spanish rule was also less stern about forced assimilation than in the British colonies, even facilitating opportunities for slaves to buy their own freedom.)
 Though Sundays were designated as non-workdays for all, an ordinance in the law nevertheless restricted all assemblies of enslaved Africans to purposes of music, dance and merriment only.
 Congo Square [“Place des Nègres… Circus Square… Place Congo…”] at the back of town – which incidentally became the center of the French Quarter – was designated in 1817 by NOLA’s mayor as the single location where such assemblies could lawfully take place.

 From the earliest days of slavery in Louisiana, Africans had gathered at every opportunity on plantations, along levees, public squares, etc. to keep their cultural connections alive.
-Polarizing white laws which restricted the assembly of African humanity to confined times, spaces, and purposes might be seen as tantamount to outlawing Ol’ Man River from being the vital transportation artery and communications link it became between peoples and places from its source in northern Minnesota to the Delta in the Gulf of Mexico.
+Polarizing white laws which restricted the assembly of Africans to confined times, spaces, and purposes might be seen as tantamount to outlawing the mighty Mississippi River – AKA Ol’ Man River – from being the vital transportation artery and communications link it became between peoples and places from its source in northern Minnesota to the Delta in the Gulf of Mexico.
 African oral traditions – whose Sunday expressions in Congo Square gained in fame and popularity among visiting tourists from around the country – were at least on par with America’s main waterway as a dynamic force of nature.
 The power of this cultural expression was in its ability to magnetize, humanize, transform and build communities in its wake… 24/7.

 One of jazz’s defining creative energies is improvisation, a powerful driving force that’s at once about the art of survival as it is about the skills through which a would-be adversary might be disarmed and drawn into conversation, becoming a creative collaborator in the exchange.
 African oral traditions came with these ancient techniques that brought a certain civility to American discourse, oftentimes by the way musicians improvised on instruments and in tongues that suited the mixed comfort-levels of those in attendance, e.g. merging French songs that came in from Haiti or songs that came from British colonies into African rhythms.
 Similarly, they’d bring instruments from a range of cultures into conversation with each other like bamboula drums, gourds, violins, banjos, marimbas, banzas, quill-pipes, bells, flutes, triangles, tambourines, Jew’s harps, etc. These rhythms and arrangements are heard today in the jazz funerals, second lines and Mardi Gras parades that are intrinsic to New Orleans’ great renown.